Swpn0neel/C-Programming/README.md

 - Print the sum of Harmonic Series.
 - Print the Fibonacci series as desired by the user.
 - Display the following pattern (No. 7).
+- Print all the Prime Factors of a number.

 ### Extra Programs:
 - Print the sum and average of two numbers taken as input from the user.